 How We Work

-We develop and deliver targeted support, trainings, and resources that build the skills necessary for successful farms, food businesses and community-based organizations.
+We develop and deliver technical assistance, trainings, mentorship opportunities, and resources that build the skills and capacities necessary for successful farms, food businesses, and community-based organizations.

 Link funders to on-the-ground work